Shiba-Community-Dev/shibarium-bridge/README.md

 # Dependecies

-This version of shibarium-bridge has been tested with windows 10
+This version of shibarium-bridge container has been tested with windows 10

 You must first have [Node.js and npm](https://nodejs.org/en/download/ "Node.js and npm") installed.
 Visit the download page and use the windows installer.